awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 .. note:

-    You must have the OpenSSL extension installed in you PHP environment to be able to sign |CF| URLs.
+    You must have the OpenSSL extension installed in your PHP environment to sign |CF| URLs.

 * Create a signed Amazon CloudFront URL using :aws-php-class:`getSignedURL <class-Aws.CloudFront.CloudFrontClient.html#_getSignedUrl>`.
 * Create a signed Amazon CloudFront cookie using :aws-php-class:`getSignedCookie <class-Aws.CloudFront.CloudFrontClient.html#_getSignedCookie>`.